-Line 5, Other taxes: Report on line 5 any other federal taxes, or additions to tax liability, applicable through Alaska's adoption of the Internal Revenue Code under AS 43.20.021(a).
+Line 7, Other taxes: Report on line 7 any other federal taxes, or additions to tax liability, applicable through Alaska's adoption of the Internal Revenue Code under AS 43.20.021(a).
 In addition, use this line to report other taxes, and additions to tax liability, required under other Alaska tax statutes.
 Such taxes include, but are not limited to:

 - "Look-back interest" is based on federal interest rates, and apportioned to Alaska (18% does not apply).
 Attach a copy of federal Form 8866 or 8697, as applicable. - Recapture of (federal) low-income housing credit must be multiplied by 18% and apportioned, if applicable.
-Attach a copy of federal Form 8611. - Recapture of Alaska investment tax credit is subject to federal recapture rules, to the extent that the investment originally 0405-6000i Rev 01/01/14 page 11 generated an Alaska investment tax credit.
-The subject amount is then multiplied by 18%, but is not apportioned.
+Attach a copy of federal Form 8611. - Recapture of Alaska investment tax credit is subject to federal recapture rules, to the extent that the investment originally generated an Alaska investment tax credit.
+The subject amount is then multiplied by 18%, but is not apportioned. - S corporations use line 7 to report built-in gains or excess net passive income taxes.
+Attach a statement showing the tax calculation and apportionment, if applicable.